 What if waiting in line to verify my building access status makes me late for class?

 It is the responsibility of the student to allow sufficient time to pass the WSA station without being late to class.
 Please leave sufficient time to have your entry status reviewed prior to entering your classroom building.

 How will contracted employees and vendors gain entry to buildings?

 Contractors doing work in buildings where WSAs are present can be escorted into the building by the facility manager, unit head or other designated person by the unit head.
 Contractors can be given access permissions into the building via an alternate entry point as long as the facility manager, unit head or other person designated by the unit head ensures they are wearing a face covering and utilizing proper social distancing.

-The university is discouraging non-business visitors at this time.
 Visitors (non-faculty, staff, students) who have business in the building where Wellness Support Associates are present will need to be escorted into the building at the WSA screening area by the person having business with the visitor.
 The person hosting the visitor will be responsible for ensuring the visitor is wearing a face covering and is utilizing proper social distancing.

 If my unit or department previously had a card-swipe mechanism for gaining access to my building, can I use my card-swipe to verify my building access status?

 No, our Card Access system is not tied in any way to the Safer Illinois app.
 At this time, our system does not ask the app for any information on any users and because of that, our card access system cannot tell when someone has been deemed ineligible to enter campus buildings due to COVID-19 concerns.

 - On-Campus COVID-19 Testing

 - Student Life